chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationschema_update.md

 ## Request body

-In the request body, supply the [synchronizationSchema](../resources/synchronization_synchronizationschema.md) object to replace existing schema with.
+In the request body, supply the [synchronizationSchema](../resources/synchronization_synchronizationschema.md) object to replace the existing schema with.

 ## Response